arthurBarthe/debiased-spatial-whittle/paper/paper.md

 krigging and forecasting via the conditional Gaussian multivariate distribution.

-A major hurdle in spatio-temporal modelling is the computation of the Gaussian likelihood function.
+A major hurdle in spatio-temporal modelling is the computational cost of the Gaussian likelihood function.
 This is particularly relevant for modern spatio-temporal datasets, from physics simulations to real-word data.
 This computational burden also arises from complex